Feeling This: Composition

 The song is composed in the key of E major and is set in time signature of common time with a tempo of 173 beats per minute.
 The vocal range spans from E3 to B4.

 "Feeling This" opens with flanged drums.
 Although computer technology offered it during the album’s production, according to Hoppus, the band opted to produce the effect "the old school way", opting for two tape machines.
 Originally taking root as a faster-paced drum 'n' bass-inspired track, Barker imitated that genre's groove on open hi-hats.
 The influence of John Bonham is most explicit in the song's first few seconds, in which Barker performs eighth-note triplets on his bass drum, much like the Led Zeppelin song "Good Times Bad Times" (1969).
-Following a sample from Captain America (1990)—"Get ready for action!—the song moves into a "stabbing guitar rhythm" over the verses, which are "half-barked" and contain delivery reminiscent of hip-hop.
+Following a sample from Captain America (1990)—"Get ready for action!"—the song moves into a "stabbing guitar rhythm" over the verses, which are "half-barked" and contain delivery reminiscent of hip-hop.
 The "harmony-rich" chorus of the song, which contains the refrain "Fate fell short this time, smile fades in the summer / Place your hand in mine, I'll leave when I wanna", is replete with a "syncopated Latin-flavored backbeat."
 In the chorus, Barker plays a cowbell, which he initially included as a joke, believing Hoppus and DeLonge would "hate it."

 The song is particularly memorable for a section of the chorus of the song (right before the bridge begins), in which guitarist Tom DeLonge sings the vocals loudly and off-key.
 According to the liner notes for Blink-182, DeLonge stated that the recording was done in a 30 ft living room at the home previously mentioned, with microphones 10 to 15 ft away.
-The end of the song is a melodic duet between the band's two vocalists, both singing conflicting but harmonizing parts.
+The end of the song is a melodic 3-part harmony between the band's two vocalists, both singing conflicting but harmonizing parts.